 The Pitfalls of a Manual Tracking System

-- Organizations may experience downtime, which can lead to increased spending and decreased earnings.
+- Excessive downtime, which can lead to increased spending and decreased earnings.

 - Inability to make products on time can cause orders to go unfinished.
 Incompetence in the industry can lead to distrust from clients and a negative reputation.

 - Ordering items before they are needed can lead to overstocking, which can lead to waste or disorganized storage.

 - Delayed production can lead to rushed shipping to clients.
 Organizations might need to pay steep overnight shipping costs, which can add up to thousands of dollars.